 The “Style your native ad” page appears.

 Use HTML and CSS to style your native ad to match the look and feel of your website or app.
-Updates are automatically applied to the ad preview on this page, which allows for easy experimentation.
+Updates are automatically applied to the ad preview on this page, which allows for experimentation.

 - Update the “Preview width” setting to see how your ad looks on different screen sizes.